 At Bluestone State Park, the Old Mill Campground allows camping with RVs, trailers, and tents.
-The area maintains 44 rustic campsites, without water or electrical hookups.
+The area maintains 44 rustic campsites without water or electrical hookups.
 There is a central bathhouse that can be used in this campground.
 As noted with the other campgrounds, a maximum of two motor vehicles are allowed at each campsite.
-You can also only stay for a maximum of 14 days.
+Campers can stay for a maximum of 14 days.
 Reservations are accepted at this campground between Memorial Day and Labor Day.

 Bluestone State Park Tent Area Campground